-I once pitched a client (with this script) and he called me in 10 minutes!!!
+I once pitched a prospective client (with this free script) and he called me in 10 minutes!!!

 I didn’t even have his email address, I’d submitted the pitch through the contact form on his website.
 He even said to me, “Your pitch is one of the best ones I’ve ever seen.
 So many people bury the important stuff way down in the bottom but you got my attention right away.”

 Always, always, always put the most important stuff at the top when you pitch clients.